 Campus Leadership Team

-Leading Brown’s participation in the Culture of Respect Collective is Elliot Ruggles, SHARE Advocate, and Rene Davis, Title IX Program Officer.
-Together, they will engage a core Campus Leadership Team composed of stakeholders, practitioners and scholars from across the university, along with faculty and students currently engaged in existing prevention and intervention efforts.
+Leading Brown’s participation in the Culture of Respect Collective is Elliot Ruggles, SHARE Advocate, and Tanya Purdy, Director BWell Health Promotion.
+Together, they engage a core Campus Leadership Team composed of stakeholders, practitioners and scholars from across the university, along with faculty and students currently engaged in existing prevention and intervention efforts.
 The team will meet both regularly and at crucial junctures to balance both inclusivity and efficiency, and reach out to campus community members and stakeholders for input along the process.

 Campus of Respect Core Leadership Team